zenml-io/zenml/docs/book/mlops_stacks/model_deployers/seldon.md

 ## How do you use it?

-We can then register the model deployer and use it in our active stack:
+We can register the model deployer and use it in our active stack:

 ```bash
 zenml model-deployer register seldon_deployer --flavor=seldon \